ETTOTW/Herobrine/docs/status.md

 <img src="image/q-learning.png" width="500" >

 For now, we just give a high reward when our agent reaches the destination.
 We will adjust it in the future.
-The function also gives negative rewards when the agent falls to the lava and when time passes.
+The function also gives a negative reward when the agent falls to the lava and when time passes.
 To achieve this, we use <RewardForTouchingBlockType> and <RewardForTimeTaken> in our mission XML file.

-## Evaluation
+### Evaluation

+#### Performance Baseline

 Quantitative:
 We have implemented the baseline agent.
 The baseline’s only metric is distance regardless of the block type and time cost.
 It picks a random path if more than one path is the shortest one.
 We used the Dijkstra algorithm from assignment 1.
 It ensures that the agent is traveling within the minimum amount of distance.
 The image below shows the output for our baseline.